abdullahgarra/ThePhishermen/README.md

   * [Directory Tree](#directory-tree)

 ## Introduction
 In today's rapidly evolving digital landscape, cyberattacks, particularly phishing, pose significant threats.
 Phishing, often executed through deceptive emails, exploits human vulnerabilities like lack of knowledge and attention.

-Usable security tools offer a solution by simplifying cybersecurity and alerting users to suspicious activities.
-Our Chrome extension addresses email phishing by analyzing content, links, grammar, sender information, and urgency according to user preferences.
-When risks are detected, users receive warnings, thanks to machine learning and Gmail API integration.
+Usable security tools offer a solution by simplifying cybersecurity and alerting users on suspicious activities.
+Our Chrome extension addresses email phishing by analyzing content, links, grammar, sender information, and urgency, according to user preferences.
+When risks are detected, users are alerted through the utilization of machine learning models and Gmail API integration.
-This proactive tool empowers users to make informed email choices, enhancing their online security.

 ## Installation
 **Set up the server**